-The County of Orange will replace all occupied and vacant "occupiable" lowerincome housing demolished or converted to a use other than lower-income housing in connection with a project assisted with funds provided under the HOME Investment Partnership Act.
+The County of Orange will ensure that recipients of federal grant funds, specifically HOME program funds, replace all occupied and vacant "occupiable" lower-income housing demolished or converted to a use other than lower-income housing in connection with a project assisted with funds in accordance with 24 CFR 42.755.

 All replacement housing will be provided within three years after the commencement of the demolition or conversion.
-Before entering into a contract committing the County of Orange to provide funds for a project that will directly result in demolition or conversion, the County will make public by publication in a newspaper of general circulation and submit to HUD the following information in writing:
+Before entering into a contract committing the County of Orange to provide funds for a project that will directly result in demolition of lower income dwelling units or conversion of lower income dwelling units to another use, the County will make public by posting on the County's website and submit to HUD the following information in writing:

 - 1. A description of the proposed assisted project; - 2.
-The address, number of bedrooms, and location on a map of lower income housing that will be demolished or converted to use other than as lower income housing as a result of an assisted project; - 3.
-A time schedule for the commencement and completion of the demolition or conversion;
+The address, number of bedrooms, and location on a map of lower income housing that will be demolished or converted to a use other than as lower income housing as a result of an assisted project; - 3.
+A time schedule for the commencement and completion of the demolition or conversion; - 4.
+To the extent known, the address, number of bedrooms, and location on a map of the replacement housing that has been or will be provided. - 5.
+The source of funding and a time schedule for the provision of the replacement housing;

-- 4. To the extent known, the address, number of bedrooms, and location on a map of the replacement housing that has been or will be provided. - 5.
-The source of funding and a time schedule for the provision of the replacement housing; - 6.
-The basis for concluding that the replacement housing will remain lower income housing for at least 45 years from the date of initial occupancy; - 7.
-Information demonstrating that any proposed replacement of housing units with smaller dwelling units (e.g., a 2-bedroom units with two 1-bedroom units), or any proposed replacement of efficiency or single-room occupancy (SRO) units with units of a different size, is appropriate and consistent with the housing needs and priorities identified in the approved Consolidated Plan.
+- 6. The basis for concluding that the replacement housing will remain affordable to lower income housing for at least 10 years from the date of initial occupancy; - 7.
+Information demonstrating that any proposed replacement of housing units with smaller dwelling units (e.g., 2-bedroom units with two 1-bedroom units), or any proposed replacement of efficiency or single-room occupancy (SRO) units with units of a different size, is appropriate and consistent with the housing needs and priorities identified in the approved Consolidated Plan.